Skip to main content

 Aging by Cheese Type

-Different cheeses “want” different timelines.
-Age is not a quality guarantee; it’s a design choice.
-This table gives practical sweet spots for common styles, then the notes below explain what changes and what to watch for.
+Different cheeses want different timelines.
+Age is not a quality guarantee.
+It is a choice.
+This table gives practical sweet spots for common styles.

 TypeExamplesTypical sweet spotWhat changes with age